-What is Dimweight?
+What Is Dimweight?

 (L x W x H) / DIM

 A growing number of ground trucking companies have adopted dimweight.
 If you are considering fulfilling e-commerce orders through a carrier that utilizes DIM weight, it is vital to get the measurements correct.
-To get the biggest bang for your buck, you would be wise to spend time analyzing box sizes, and also research which products fit into which container.
+To get the biggest bang for your buck, you would be wise to spend time analyzing box sizes, and also researching which products fit into which container.

-The Cost of Not Dimensioning:
+The Cost Of Not Dimensioning:

 UPS charges an additional $1 fee per package if the inaccuracies on the total of your packages in a given shipment pickup amount to over $5 average per package.
-A traditional fishing pole example – it’s super lightweight, but very long.
+A traditional fishing pole example – it’s super lightweight but very long.
 If shipped based on weight alone, there would be a carrier chargeback.
 For more details on these costs, check out this post from ShipWorks, a multi-carrier software provider.

-Getting the data correct is a must for optimizing costs and fulfillment, but what happens if you get it wrong?
+Getting the data correctly is a must for optimizing costs and fulfillment, but what happens if you get it wrong?
 The short story is you get charged.
 As the e-commerce industry evolves so does the cost related to fulfilling these orders.
 Increased prices cut into the margins for sales which means mistakes are now a direct cost to the shipper.

 Capturing all of this data and getting it correct is time-consuming and stressful.
 If you are now asking yourself, “How do I solve this problem?”, You are in the right place.
 StreamTech has successfully designed and implemented systems that not only weigh but dimension and get it right every time.